Code-Institute-Submissions/SpendWise/TESTING.md

 <br>

 - Sometimes, the user will get a 404 page error when they try to delete an expense.
 To reproduce the bug, the user needs to delete a large number of expense items.
+This bug is currently unresolved.

 <br>